Dobby233Liu/Undertale/README.md

 What if...

-This repository's creator **don't go to thier server's MediaWiki...**
+This repository's creator **don't go to his server's MediaWiki's Page createin' Page...**